pedrottimark/whimper/README.md

 ## Conclusion

-> Antoine de Saint Exupéry: It seems that perfection is attained not when there is nothing more to add, but when there is nothing more to **remove**.

 * Baseline: add as many abstract assertions as you can?
 * Proposed: **delete** as many **irrelevant** details as you can!

+> It seems that perfection is attained not when there is nothing more to add, but when there is nothing more to **remove**.

+— Antoine de Saint Exupéry

+>  detect and fix any problem…at the lowest-value stage possible…at the unit test of the pieces…rather than in the course of the test of the final product itself

+— Andrew S. Grove in *High Output Management*

-> Dmitrii Abramov: testing pyramid in 2016
+> testing pyramid in 2016

 [https://twitter.com/abramov_dmitrii/status/805913874704674816](https://twitter.com/abramov_dmitrii/status/805913874704674816)